MattS8/IRSmartHub/README.md

 - **remoteProfile**: A collection of profiles shared among the group.
 - **connectedDevices**: A collection of hubs associated with the group.
 - **owner**: The uid of the original creator of the group.
+- **ownerUsername**: The username of the original creator of the group.
 - **personalGroup**: A boolean value that determines whether other users can be added to group.
 - **users**: A collection of users with set permissions.
 Permission types are as follows:
 	- ***addDevices***: Allows user to add hubs to the group.
 Users can only add hubs that they set up.